14 Popular Stores That Middle Class Shoppers Treat As A Status Symbol

 World Market

 Traveling the globe is expensive.
-World Market, with its eclectic summary of cultures and styles, offers people the chance to decorate their homes in a way that makes it look like their passports must have more stamps than Ernest Hemingway's.
-The items aren't necessarily created in the part of the world they represent.
-They may simply find inspiration in a faraway culture.
+World Market, formally Cost Plus World Market, with its eclectic summary of cultures and styles, offers people the chance to decorate their homes in a way that makes it look like their passports are heavily stamped.
+The items aren't necessarily created in the part of the world they represent — they may simply find inspiration in a faraway culture.
 World Market refuses to divulge the names of their manufacturers, so there's no way of knowing if that rattan chair, basket light pendant, or handblown glass came from distant shores or from the factory around the corner.

 A person may not be able to brag that they picked up a certain charming little item at a backstreet market in Morocco.
 But they could still establish an atmosphere in their home of someone who knows their way around the globe.
 This is important because the middle-class doesn't want to be seen as the kind of people who have never left the city limits.
 A well-traveled person is often thought to possess such desirable qualities as sophistication and adventurousness.
 If someone can link those personality traits to themselves for the price of a so-called Moroccan-inspired rug, instead of the cost of an international flight, so be it.